 RBB is registered with the U.S. State Department’s ITAR program.
 ITAR stands for the International Traffic in Arms Regulations, which are the official controls regulating the U.S. defense industry.
 ITAR guidelines provide critical assurances that domestic technology used for defense and military applications is not “compromised, jeopardized, or acquired by any group not authorized by The Department of State.”

-Each year in our industry, thousands of custom-manufactured electronic assemblies and hundreds of thousands of components are disposed of in landfills across this country and around the world, often in Third World nations that are least able to handle them.
+Each year in our industry, thousands of custom-manufactured electronic assemblies and hundreds of thousands of components are disposed of in landfills across the country and around the world, often in the Third World nations that are least able to handle them.
 Why?
-Someone bought what they couldn’t ultimately consume.
-In most cases, the assemblies are built according to specification and there is nothing wrong with them, other than these items no longer have demand.
-Small batches = less waste!RBB's environmental stewardship also includes a robust recycling program.
+Because someone bought what they couldn’t consume.
+In most cases, the excess assemblies are in perfect condition; there’s simply a lack of demand for them.
+This is why our approach = less waste.

 RBB's environmental stewardship goes beyond this to also include a robust recycling program.